bitwise74/bitwise74/README.md

-## I don't use github anymore, this profile is just a mirror of [my gitlab profile](https://gitlab.com/Bitwise74)
+# I don't use github anymore, this profile and it's repositories are mirrored from [my gitlab profile](https://gitlab.com/Bitwise74)

 <h1>Welcome to my profile</h1>